-We expect that our current capital and our other existing resources will be sufficient only to provide a limited amount of working capital and may not be sufficient to fund our expected continuing opportunities.
-We likely will require additional capital to continue to operate our business.
+Our current capital and our other existing resources will be sufficient only to provide a limited amount of working capital and will not be sufficient to fund our expected continuing opportunities.
+We will require additional capital to continue to operate our business.